This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 But those same dynamics may already exist implicitly inside portfolio construction itself.

-A buy-and-hold slice portfolio naturally behaves like a passive momentum system:
+A buy-and-hold slice portfolio naturally behaves like a passive return momentum system:

 - return winners become larger weights